ericcornelissen/shescape/CONTRIBUTING.md

 #### Unit Testing

 The unit tests aim to test isolated units of code, typically a single function.
-All unit test suites go into the `test/unit` folder.
+All unit test suites go into the `test/unit/` folder.
 You can run unit tests using the command `npm run test:unit`.

-The structure of the unit tests folder follows that of the `src` folder.
-Roughly speaking, each file in `src` is represented by a folder in the test structure, where files represent individual units within the respective file in `src`.
+The structure of the unit tests folder follows that of the `src/` folder.
+Roughly speaking, each file in `src` is represented by a folder in the test structure, where files represent individual units within the respective file in `src/`.

 When writing unit tests, aim to test one thing at the time.
 Correspondingly, the test title should describe what is being test - not how it is tested, or what is